Corporate Board of Directors: Everything You Need to Know

 Most corporations include liability insurance for officers and the board of directors; however, this might not necessarily protect certain board members or officers in a lawsuit regarding fraudulent or illegal acts.
 Furthermore, keep in mind that such officers and board members can be sued individually for acts conducted on behalf of the business.
 If the court finds in favor of a shareholder, then the defendant’s personal assets could be used to pay the damages.

 If you need help learning more about the roles and responsibilities of the corporate board of directors, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.